------------------

 And maybe, for once, the city actually putting up

-the meeting at least ten days
+legible signs advertising the meeting at least ten days

-in appropriate places
+in advance in appropriate places throughout the city,

-including near schools, rather than
+including near schools, rather than the typical way

-everything gets done here:
+that everything gets done here: half-assed.

 Just wondering: when are we going to get our chance